-Boris Johnson, Britain's Next Prime Minister, Shares Similarities With Trump
+The Similarities Between Boris Johnson And Donald Trump

 Paul Whiteley, a professor of government at the University of Essex, says Johnson's message was clear: "The 'other,' in very broad terms, is a threat," Whiteley says.

-That message is able to resonate in parts of England, Whiteley says, because immigration from Eastern Europe has affected public services, creating long waits for healthcare and overcrowded classrooms with students who don't have a strong command of English.
+That message is able to resonate in parts of England, Whiteley says, because immigration from Eastern Europe has affected public services, creating long waits for health care and overcrowded classrooms with students who don't have a strong command of English.

 "There is a fear in poor communities that the few jobs they have will be taken away by immigrants, but also a cultural change into something that's unrecognizable and alien," Whiteley said.

 Both Johnson and Trump have pledged to return their countries to a mythical, better age.
-Trump speaks fondly of what he calls the "old days," when Detroit ruled the auto industry, when most people said "Merry Christmas" at the holidays and — as Trump recalls it — people could just beat up protesters at a political rally.
+Trump speaks fondly of what he calls the "old days," when Detroit ruled the auto industry, when most people said "Merry Christmas" during the holidays and — as Trump recalls it — people could just beat up protesters at a political rally.

 Many Brexiteers see the good old days as the era of World War II, when the U.K. stood up to the Nazis, or even earlier — the age of the British Empire.
 Johnson describes Brexit as an opportunity for the United Kingdom to forge an independent future, unshackled from the European Union.